Guide to Microsoft Dynamics for Finance Teams

 Taxes and VAT

-From Sales Tax to VAT and GST, users can set their tax requirements, calculate estimated taxes, and generate reports for the relevant tax authorities.
+Users can set their tax requirements from Sales Tax to VAT and GST, auto-calculate estimated taxes, and generate reports for the relevant tax authorities.

-Equipment, software, buildings, and other company-owned assets can be added to the platform for a comprehensive view.
-This can be used to calculate depreciation, as well as transferring, lending, and disposing of these fixed assets.
+Equipment, software, buildings, and other company-owned assets can be added to the platform for a comprehensive view of the organization's net worth.
+This can be used to calculate depreciation and transfer, lend, and dispose of these fixed assets.

 As the backbone of maintaining a positive cash flow, a streamlined AR process is critical to business success.
-Some of the features Microsoft Dynamics 365 offers are:
+Some of the features Microsoft Dynamics 365 provides for this financial process are:

 - Generating invoices from sales orders or packing slips.